 To make it taste like the real deal, I used a mix of different seasonings.
 First, we have some shallots that add a subtle sweetness.
-Then cognac that is responsible for that "country-style pâté" flavor, it's very important in this recipe so do not omit it.
-If you don't have cognac on hand, you can also use porto.
+Then cognac is responsible for that “country-style pâté” flavor.
+It’s essential in this recipe, so do not omit it.
+If you don’t have cognac on hand, you can also use Porto.

 It took me a few batches to figure out the perfect combination of spices and herbs.
-It's a mix of rosemary, thyme, bay leaf, and parsley combined with french four-spice mix and a pinch of nutmeg.
-Try to use the exact measurements for the spices and herbs, it's the mix of these aromatics that make it taste like rillettes.
+It’s a mix of rosemary, thyme, bay leaf, and parsley combined with a French four-spice mix and a pinch of nutmeg.
+Try to use the exact measurements for the spices and herbs.
+It’s the mix of these aromatics that makes it taste like rillettes.

-Now back to the recipe, you start by processing all the ingredients together in a food processor, except the jackfruit.
+Now, back to the recipe, you start by processing all the ingredients together in a food processor, except the jackfruit.
 Once your mixture is almost smooth and creamy, transfer it to a bowl.
-Then you can stir in the chopped and mashed jackfruit.
-We are adding jackfruit after processing the other ingredients to keep its "meaty" texture.
+Then, you can stir in the chopped and mashed jackfruit.
+After processing the other ingredients, we add jackfruit to keep its “meaty” texture.

-Once this is done you press it into a small baking dish, or glass terrine jar, and bake for about 40 minutes.
-Let cool completely, and refrigerate at least 2 hours before eating.
+Once this is done, you press it into a small baking dish or glass terrine jar and bake for about 40 minutes.
+Let cool completely, and refrigerate for at least 2 hours before eating.

-These vegan rillettes make a great appetizer and would pair well with some vegan foie gras on a charcuterie board!
-You can also use it in sandwiches with some mayo, or camembert, for a healthy lunch!
+This vegan rillettes make a great appetizer and pair well with vegan foie gras on a charcuterie board!
+You can also use it in sandwiches with some mayo or camembert, for a healthy lunch!

 Let me know in the comments if you try this recipe!